joypauls/league-dashboard/README.md

 Soccer at the command line. ⚽

-Under the hood this app is calling the [football-data.org](https://www.football-data.org/) API, so an API key is required.
-Register for one [here](https://www.football-data.org/pricing) to get one.
+Under the hood the app is calling the [football-data.org](https://www.football-data.org/) API, so an API token from that service is required.
+Register [here](https://www.football-data.org/pricing) to get one.

 ## Features